Stoosh: Hidden tracks

 The album contains a number of hidden tracks and surprises for the listener.
-The first is hidden before the start of track 1, it is an instrumental mix of the song "100 ways to be a good girl" taken from the first album.
-After track 3, 7 and 9 there is a short jam (lasting between 0:35 and 1:30; altogether 3:39) which can be accessed directly by rewinding from tracks 4, 8, and 10 respectively.
+The first is hidden before the start of track 1 (0:35 long), it is an instrumental mix of the song "100 ways to be a good girl" taken from the first album.
+After track 3 (1:31), 7 (0:40) and 9 (0:57) there is a short jam which can be accessed directly by rewinding from tracks 4, 8, and 10 respectively.
 Technically it exists in the pause between the end of one track and the beginning of another.
 CD players can sometimes be seen counting down to zero while they play these hidden tracks.
 Some rippers will often append these hidden tracks to the end of the previous song.

 The final track, "Glorious Pop Song", ends at 3:43 and is followed by two seconds of silence followed by a recorded conversation which is mostly laughter that lasts for around 30 seconds.